Writing and literature classes designed to teach students to wield words well

 WordWielder was begun out of a need for me to learn how to teach writing to my own children.
 I had been homeschooling them for about 10 years, and although I studied teaching, earned a B.A. in English, and possessed a background in journalism, I found I could not adequately transfer that writing knowledge to my kids!

 My search for a writing curriculum first led me to the Institute for Excellence in Writing, which provided clear models for children to follow as they learned techniques to help their writing come alive.
+It was truly an answer to prayer.
 I chose a workbook that would complement our history units, so their writing would be enriched through their studies.

 Writing in the High School Years

 When my children reached high school, I realized there was still more to learn.
 I needed them to be able to logically think through and write a persuasive argument.
 After all, isn’t all writing about trying to persuade your audience in some way or another?
 I discovered The Lost Tools of Writing, which we used - and reused - through the high school years.
 I now use that curriculum in conjunction with my Great Books classes, where we argue an issue raised from each great work.

 Just before they graduated, I felt I needed to also introduce my children to the ideas in the Great Books and be able to weigh those ideas — or any idea — against their belief system.
 For us, that meant examining them with a Christian, biblical worldview.
 Following that model, my Great Books classes takes students through one year each of classical writings from ancient history, the Middle Ages, and modern times.